PiNet/PiNet/README.md

 It goes through all users (in the ```pupil``` group) and grabs their handin folder.
 It then copies this to the provided teacher account into a new folder called ```submitted```.
 Each students handin folder is renamed to that students name in the submitted folder.

+###New Features
+If you have an idea for a new feature that your school would find useful for this project, please feel free to open an issue at tag it with feature.
+Issues can be found on the right side of the page.

 ###WARNING

-This is a not a project yet for someone new to Linux.
-Although it should work, there is a number of places the system could fall over on.
+The software included should work but is not heavily tested with every new code change.
+Consider it Alpha quality software.
 It is recommended, if you are interested in bringing this into your school, to drop a tweet to @gbaman1 (twitter).
+For details on the licence of this project, see the LICENCE file